FatimahAreola/FatimahAreola.github.io/README.md

     <div class="bio">
         <img id="headshot" src="desktop/headshot.jpg">
         <h2>  ABOUT </h2>
         <p>  I’m a first-year Management Engineering student, interested in exploring the relationship between people and the technology they interact with daily.
 Experience starting and operating my own small business and managing groups of high school volunteers.
-Outside of school my hobbies include taking on DIY Projects, playing the trumpet,trombone and guitar and cooking!  </p>
+Outside of school my hobbies include taking on DIY Projects, playing the trumpet,trombone and guitar and cooking!
+This site was built with a lot of help from the UW Women In STEM club!(http://uwwistem.ca) </p>
     </div>
     <div class="portfolio">
         <h2>  PROJECTS  </h2>
         <div class="portfolio-row">
             <div class="portfolio-item">
-                <h4>  MSCI100 GROUP PROJECT: DESCISION SUPPORT TOOL  </h4>
+                <h4>  MSCI 100 GROUP PROJECT: DECISION SUPPORT TOOL  </h4>
                 <p> DESCRIBE <p>
                 <img class="portfolio-item-image" src="img/introtoprogrammingf17.jpg">
             </div>